About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Piacenza

-Single-breasted navy Chesterfield tailored with wool-cashmere from Piacenza (notch lapel and change pocket design).
+A single-breasted navy Chesterfield Coat tailored with wool-cashmere from Piacenza, featuring a notched lapel and change pocket.

 Piacenza